 Sustainable control of the HLB vector in citrus family farming

-Scaling up integrated pest management focusing on the HLB vector in family citrus growing in Argentina, Uruguay, Paraguay and Bolivia
+Scaling up integrated pest management focusing on the citrus greening vector in family citrus growing in Argentina, Uruguay, Paraguay and Bolivia

 Context of the story

-HLB (Huanglongbing) is the most destructive disease of citrus in the world, caused by a bacterium (Candidatus Liberibacter spp).
-It is transmitted by an insect vector (Diaphorina citri) or through already infected plants.
-So far there is no cure.
-Prevention is based on the use of healthy material, constant crop and vector monitoring, its control, and early elimination of infected plants.
+HLB (Huanglongbing)/citrus greening is the most destructive disease of citrus in the world, caused by a bacterium (Candidatus Liberibacter spp).
+It is transmitted by an insect vector (Diaphorina citri) or through already-infected plants.
+There is currently no cure.
+Prevention relies on the use of healthy material, constant crop and vector monitoring, vector control, and early elimination of infected plants.
+At present, vector and crop control is scarce and, when carried out, phytosanitary applications on a fixed-calendar basis prevail, mostly using products with higher toxicity levels and without prior monitoring.

-The vector insect is present in all four countries of the project platform, with the disease first detected in 2012 in Argentina, 2013 in Paraguay and in December 2022 in Uruguay.
+The insect vector is present in all four countries of the project platform, with the disease first detected in 2012 in Argentina, 2013 in Paraguay and in 2022 in Uruguay.

-Scale up integrated pest management with focus on the HLB vector in family citrus farming
+Scaling integrated pest management with a focus on the HLB vector in family citrus farming

 The implemented initiative